Accessible Circulator Shuttle

 - Those who don’t need to drive to campus every day may wish to explore the Flex parking program.

 - Employees can apply for a permit by contacting their unit transportation coordinator (UTC) to be entered into the permit application system (PAS).
 UTC contact list.
 Students, call (608) 263-6667 or email the student parking coordinator for more details.
 (Student contact info is also under the “Students” section of the UTC list.)
 View the permit application page for more details.

 - For restrictions, read the accessible parking policy (PDF).

 Temporary UW Disabled Parking Permit

-A temporary UW DIS permit may be purchased by employees ,students, or visitors at any Transportation Services office with written notification from a doctor.
-The temporary UW DIS permit is valid for a maximum period of two months and will not be extended without a State DOT permit.
+A temporary UW DIS permit may be purchased by employees, students, or visitors at any Transportation Services office with written notification from a doctor.
+The permit is valid for up to two months and will not be extended without a valid State DOT permit.

 To purchase the permit, you’ll need to fill out a disabled parking permit application (PDF).
 This can be done ahead of time or in office at the time of purchase.

 Disabled Moped Parking

 UW disabled moped permits are available for mopeds like UW disabled permits are available for cars.
 Refer to the accessible parking policy (PDF) for restrictions.
 Temporary permits (up to two months) are available for a fee with a letter from physician.
 Annual permits are available with a Wisconsin Department of Transportation (DOT) permit and by paying the annual moped permit fee.
 Permits are valid only in moped stalls in any moped lot on campus.
 A disabled moped permit may be requested at any Transportation Services office.
 Check the moped page for full moped details.

 Visitor Disabled Parking